MarkSoluiman/SecPlus/Chapter 2/Part5/Hardening Techniques 2.5.md

 ## Finding Intrusions

-**Host-Based Intrusion Prevention System (HIPS)** look for known attack types on the network.
+**Host-Based Intrusion Prevention Systems (HIPS)** look for known attack types on the network.
 They are often built into the EDR or anti-malware software to watch all of the traffic that is inbound to the system to look for a known vulnerability.
 HIPS can also secure applications and OS configs.

-HIPS identify attacks and vulnerabilits by signatures, heursitics, and behavioral.
+HIPS identify attacks and vulnerabilities by signatures, heuristics, and behavioral.
-It can also identify buffer overflow, registry updates, writing files to the Windows folder when they happen.
+They can also identify buffer overflow, registry updates, writing files to the Windows folder when they happen.

 ## Open Ports and Services